Central extensions and bounded cohomology: Introduction

+On the contrary, the same sequences are exact for all the groups listed in the statement of Theorem~\ref{families} (see Section~\ref{families:sec}).

+The question whether the exactness of sequence~\eqref{exactZ:eq} implies the exactness of~\eqref{exactR:eq} seems quite tricky: it would hold, for example, provided that the answer to Question~\ref{coefficients:quest}--(2) were positive.

+\begin{quest_intro} Let us say that a class $\alpha\in H^{n}(G,\R)$ is \emph{integral} if it belongs to the image of $H^n(G,\Z)$ via the change of coefficients homomorphism.
+As a consequence of Lemma~\ref{ZtoR1}, an integral class $\alpha\in H^{n}(G,\R)$ is (weakly) bounded if and only if it is the image of a (weakly) bounded class in $ H^n(G,\Z)$ under the change of coefficients homomorphism. \begin{enumerate} \item Does every bounded class in $H^n(G,\R)$ belong to the $\R$-linear subspace spanned by integral bounded classes?
+Or, equivalently, does the image of $H^n_b(G,\Z)$ in $H^n(G,\R)$ span (over $\R$) the space of bounded classes in $H^n(G,\R)$? \item Does every weakly bounded class in $H^n(G,\R)$ belong to the $\R$-linear subspace spanned by weakly bounded integral classes? \end{enumerate} \end{quest_intro}

 Our example of a finitely generated group which does not satisfy Property QITB is not finitely presented.
-In higher degrees it is even possible to find finitely presented groups for which the sequence~\eqref{exact:eq} is not exact.
-In fact, in Section~\ref{linfty:sec} we prove the following:
+In Section~\ref{linfty:sec} we show that in higher degrees it is possible (and much easier) to find finitely presented groups supporting weakly bounded classes that are not bounded: